top of page

 Nicole Cisneros Gonzalez - Research Assistant, BFY

-Nicole is a sophomore at Barnard College majoring in Neuroscience and Behavior.
+Nicole is a junior at Barnard College majoring in Neuroscience and Behavior.
 She is currently a member of Bellevue's Reach Out & Read, a nonprofit that gives young children a foundation for success by incorporating books into pediatric care and encouraging families to read aloud together.
 She loves working with kids and she spent the summer of 2023 reading books aloud to them, forging meaningful connections.
 Her interests include neurocognition and its profound impact on child development, as well as the complexities of the human mind including neurological disorders.
 In the future, she aspires to go to PA school to become a pediatric physician assistant, fostering the well-being and development of children, especially those from low-income communities.

 Karina Jenkins - Research Assistant, BFY